vrockai/pipeline-test/docs/content.md

 ---

-## Extensive metagenomic analysis of the porcine gut resistome to identify indicators reflecting antimicrobial resistance
+## Extensive metagenomic analysis of the porcine gut resistome to identify indicators reflecting antimicrobial resistance.
+ 21.03.2022, _Y Zhou, H Fu, H Yang, J Wu, Z Chen, H Jiang, M Liu, Q Liu, L Huang, J Gao, C Chen_

+_Animals, Anti-Bacterial Agents, Anti-Infective Agents, Drug Resistance, Bacterial, Genes, Bacterial, Metagenome, Metagenomics, Swine_
+Antimicrobial resistance (AMR) has been regarded as a major threat to global health.
+Pigs are considered an important source of antimicrobial resistance genes (ARGs).
+However, there is still a lack of large-scale quantitative data on the distribution of ARGs in the pig production industry.
+The bacterial species integrated ARGs in the gut microbiome have not been clarified.

 [Source](https://microbiomejournal.biomedcentral.com/articles/10.1186/s40168-022-01241-y)

+10.1186/s40168-022-01241-y

 ---